vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 Yoga uses `NaN` value as `undefined`.
 A result of `fmaxf` function returned `NaN`.
 My `fmaxf` implementation was the simplest possible.
 I've checked implementation in C library and turns out I didn't handle `NaN` values properly.

-It was the change that finally made the tests pass.
+It was the fix that finally made the tests pass.

 ## Phase three - Go-ifying the API